crclayton/custom-cortana-commands-template/README.md

 This is a simple template for how to register custom commands with Cortana on Windows 10.

+**Examples include**
+1. Opening a website
+2. Opening a file
+3. Creating/modifiying a file
+4. Sending serial data

+*Feel free to create pull requests with additional command templates!*

 ###Requirements

 This was built with [**Visual Studio Community Edition 2015**](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) with the [**Windows Universal Platform application template**](https://www.visualstudio.com/en-us/features/universal-windows-platform-vs.aspx), and requires **developer mode enabled**.